Kernel-chan/ribbon-stack-rabbit/README.md

 Slide and match some veggies!
 Available for Windows, Linux and Android!

-This game is a part of Project Continuum, which is a project that aims recreating deprecated or abandonware.
+This game is a part of Project Continuum, which is a project that aims recreating deprecated software or abandonware.

 #Will be open after first code commit.#